usnistgov/800-63-3/sp800-63-3/cover.md

 The three AALs define the subsets of options agencies can select based on their risk profile and the potential harm caused by an attacker taking control of an authenticator and accessing agencies' systems.
 The AALs are as follows:

->**MG: need to consistently use colons or dashes (see IAL descriptions) as well as sentence structure and style (in AAL and FAL we repeat AAL and FAL twice in a row, in IAL we say "at this level" and IAL, and spell it out in the last instance)**

-**AAL 1** - AAL 1 provides some assurance that the claimant controls the authenticator registered to a subscriber.
+**AAL 1**: Provides some assurance that the claimant controls the authenticator registered to a subscriber.
 AAL 1 requires at least single-factor authentication using a wide range of available authentication technologies.
 Successful authentication requires a secure authentication protocol through which the claimant demonstrates possession and control of the authenticator(s).

-**AAL 2** – AAL 2 provides high confidence that the claimant controls the authenticators registered to a subscriber.
+**AAL 2**: Provides high confidence that the claimant controls the authenticators registered to a subscriber.
 In addition to requirements of AAL 1, two different authentication factors are required.
 Approved cryptographic techniques are required at AAL 2 and above.

->**MG: not sure if the "in addition to AAL 1" clause is true, but I didn't like how we require secure comms in AAL 1 but not in AAL 2.
-Rather than repeating for all three, I took this approach.
-Ditto for AAL 3**

-**AAL 3** – AAL 3 provides very high confidence that the claimant controls the authenticator registered to a subscriber.
+**AAL 3** – Provides very high confidence that the claimant controls the authenticator registered to a subscriber.
 In addition to requirments for AAL 2, authentication at AAL 3 is based on proof of possession of a key through a cryptographic protocol.
 AAL 3 is like AAL 2 but also requires that a "hard" cryptographic authenticator provide impersonation resistance.

 [**SP 800-63C Federation and Assertions**](#800-63c)